 SECTION II: MEETINGS

-All regular meetings shall be open to the public and will be held on the second Wednesday of each month, beginning at 5:30 p.m. for regularly scheduled meetings and 6:00pm for public hearingsor as soon thereafter as practical, unless otherwise scheduled and noticed in advance.
+All regular meetings shall be open to the public and will be held on the second Wednesday of each month, beginning at 5:30 p.m. for regularly scheduled meetings and 6:00pm for public hearings or as soon thereafter as practical, unless otherwise scheduled and noticed in advance.
 Meetings will be located at Yakima Valley College, 1704 W. Nob Hill Boulevard, Yakima, Washington, unless otherwise stated on a meeting agenda, During a state of emergency, public health crisis, or when in person meetings are not possible, meetings may be held exclusively virtual/telephonic.

 When it appears to the Chair, or the Secretary in consultation with the Chair, that the amount of business to be transacted at an upcoming regular meeting is in excess of that which could be completed prior to 8:30 p.m., the Chair may schedule a time, place and date for, and identify the item(s) of business to be considered at a continuation of the meeting.